Quitch/AI-Personalities/README.md

  - Favours a much higher ratio of fabbers to factories.
  - Requires vastly superior numbers before attacking.
  - Far more likely to retreat.

+### Galactic War

+ - Uses the same settings as Absurd diff

 ## FAQ